What Is Financial Plan

 How to Set Realistic Financial Goals in Your Plan

-When setting financial goals, it is essential to be as specific as possible.
-For example, instead of saying, “I want to save money,” set a specific goal such as, “I want to save $10,000 for a down payment on a house within the next two years.”
-Being specific helps you stay focused and motivated.
+Setting specific goals is like putting exact addresses into your GPS.
+Instead of saying, “I want to save money,” say something like, “I want to save $10,000 for a down payment on a house within the next two years.”
+Being specific keeps you on the right path.

 The Role of Budgeting in Your Financial Plan